 The Diocese of Olympia consists of all Episcopal churches in Western Washington, from the Pacific Ocean to the Cascade Mountains, and from Vancouver WA on the southern border to Blaine on the Canadian border.
 The Diocese is currently led by the Rt.
 Reverend Greg Rickel (look up his blog at https://bishoprickel.wordpress.com/).

 Since that time, St. Andrew’s House has expanded its hospitality to include churches & clergy of all denominations, art groups, nonprofit organizations, family events, weddings and retreats of all kinds.
 A large renovation in 1999, conducted by Burt Duncan, expanded the capacity of St. Andrew’s, adding the Chapel, Sun Room, Dining Room and more rooms for guests.
+We are currently conducting a campaign to further expand the accessibility of St. Andrew's House by adding and improving our bedroom spaces to allow more folks to experience our mission of hospitality.
+(Go to Our Future)

 The mission of St. Andrew's House is to provide retreats for individual & group reflection